sheltermanager/asm3/src/static/pages/manual/_sources/stockcontrol.txt

 ---------------------------------------------

-As a shortcut, when you are performing tests or administering vaccinations and medical items through the tabs on the animal record or via *Medical->Test Book*, *Medical->Vaccination Book* or *Medical->Medical Book* the system will prompt you to deduct stocks for the test/vaccination/treatment.
+As a shortcut, when you are performing tests or administering vaccinations and medical items through the tabs on the animal record or via :menuselection:`Medical --> Test Book`, :menuselection:`Medical --> Vaccination Book` or :menuselection:`Medical --> Medical Book` the system will prompt you to deduct stocks for the test/vaccination/treatment.

 When you hit the "Give" or "Perform" button on any of those screens, a dialog will appear to prompt you for the date the test was performed or